Low-Light Image Enhancement with Wavelet-based Diffusion Models: Experiment

-Moreover, we also compared the proposed DiffLL with competitive methods that perform well in paired datasets on five unpaired datasets to further validate the generalization ability of our method, including LIME, DRBN, Zero-DCE, MIRNet, EnlightenGAN, RUAS, SCI, URetinex-Net, SNRNet, Uformer, Restormer, DDIM, Palette, WeatherDiff, and GDP.
+Moreover, we also compared the proposed DiffLL with competitive methods on five unpaired datasets to further validate the effectiveness of our method.
 Three non-reference perceptual metrics NIQE~\cite{NIQE}, BRISQUE~\cite{BRISQUE}, and PI~\cite{PI} are utilized to evaluate the visual quality of the enhanced results, the lower the metrics the better the visual quality.
-As shown in Table~\ref{tab:evaluation_unpaired}, our method achieves the lowest NIQE and BRISQUE scores on the MEF, LIME, and NPE datasets, as well as the second-best results on the VV dataset.
-For PI scores, we achieve the best results on four datasets and the second-best result on the MEF dataset.
+As shown in Table~\ref{tab:evaluation_unpaired}, our method achieves the lowest NIQE score on the MEF, LIME, and NPE datasets, and is comparable to the best methods on the DICM and VV datasets.
+For BRISQUE and PI scores, we achieve the best results on four datasets as well as the second-best results on the remaining dataset.
 In summary, our method achieves the lowest average scores on all three metrics, which proves that our method has a better generalization ability to unseen real-world scenes.

 \textbf{Qualitative Comparison.} We present qualitative comparisons of our method and state-of-the-art methods on the paired datasets in Fig.~\ref{fig:visual_compare_paired}.
 The images in rows 1-3 are selected from LOLv1, LOLv2-real, and LSRW test sets, respectively.
 The results presented in rows 1 and 3 show that DRBN, MIRNet, RUAS, and GDP are unable to properly improve the contrast of the images, yielding underexposed or overexposed results.
-Likewise, NPE and EnlightenGAN suffer from noise amplification, while LIME, SNRNet, Restormer, and WeatherDiff produce over-smoothed textures and artifacts.
+Likewise, EnlightenGAN suffers from noise amplification, while LIME, SNRNet, Restormer, UHDFour$_{2\times}$ and WeatherDiff produce over-smoothed textures and artifacts.
 Moreover, as depicted in row 2, the results restored by Palette and GDP are concomitant with chaotic content and color distortion, other methods typically introduce artifacts around the lamp, whereas WeatherDiff avoids this distortion in that particular area but exhibits artifacts elsewhere.
 In contrast, our method effectively improves global and local contrast, reconstructs sharper details, and suppresses noise, resulting in visually satisfactory results in all cases.
+The visual comparisons on the UHD-LL~\cite{UHD_ICLR} test set is illustrated in Fig.~\ref{fig:visual_UHD}.
+As we can see that previous methods appear incorrect exposure, color distortion, noise amplification, or artifacts, thereby undermining the overall visual quality.
+In contrast, our method effectively improves global contrast and presents a vivid color without introducing chaotic content.